 - Seeing a podiatrist who can diagnose the condition, identify the causes and provide an appropriate treatment regime.

 - Have a podiatrist assess your running style and technique to see how the foot moves during impact.

 - Stretching of the tibialis anterior muscle, calf muscles, and plantar fascia before and after exercise.

 - Strengthening exercises of the tibialis anterior muscle, calf muscles, gluts and lateral hip rotators to help with running style and efficiency of the hips, knees and feet.

 - Slowly rehabilitating back to a running regime on a softer surface area (grass), increasing the distance and impact over time.

 - New running footwear suited to your foot and running style.

 - Customised or prefabricated orthotics to correct poor foot biomechanics if required.

-- Foot Mobilisation Therapy to help restore normal foot biomechanics, joint range of motion and reduce restrictions and compensations in the foot.
+- Foot Mobilisation Therapy to help restore normal ankle joint range of motion and reduce restrictions and compensations in the foot.

 - Deep tissue massage, dry needling, foam rolling and/or kinesiology taping to facilitate a quicker recovery.